oroinc/documentation/user_guide/workflow_management.rst

 only from the back-end and require some coding skills:

-- Define Init and Post Actions such as creation of another entity, processing of of the existing entity data, email notifications, and other similar actions performed right before of after the transition.
+- Define Init and Post Actions such as creation of another entity, processing of the existing entity data, email notifications, and other similar actions performed right before of after the transition.